-HOLLY SPRINGS, N.C. – The International Academy of Public Safety’s National Command & Staff College has conferred MAGNUS Star Performer status on 21 law enforcement officers, who graduated September 21, 2018 from the organization’s second 8-week Leadership Education Program.
+HOLLY SPRINGS, N.C. – National Command & Staff College has conferred MAGNUS CENTURION status on 26 law enforcement commanders, who graduated May 10, 2019 from the organization’s second 8-week Leadership Education Program.
 The ceremony, including presentation of several awards, was held at the Waukesha County Sheriff’s Office.

 “The demanding nature of the program is designed to promote a sense of true accomplishment among participants,” said Javidi.
 “We are very proud of our graduates and MAGNUS Star Performer conferees.
 These remarkable individuals light the way for others in law enforcement and represent a commitment by their respective organizations to develop individual excellence, ensure agency effectiveness and improve community impact.”

 - Green Lake County Sheriff’s Office: Deputy Sheriff Matthew Vande Kolk

 - Washington County Sheriff’s Office: Sergeant Benjamin Rozewicz and Lieutenant Robert Stuesser who received a Capstone Research Award

 - Walworth County Sheriff’s Office: Lieutenant Todd Neumann who received The Distinguished Writing Award and Captain Rob Hall